AndresASJ/portfolio/README.md

 warm-paper light theme and a dark theme, with a live-filtered work archive and a writing section.

-Implemented from a Claude Design handoff (`Andres Portfolio.dc.html`).
+Implemented from a static design handoff (`Andres Portfolio.dc.html`).

 ## Develop